bayerf42/Lox68k/README.md

 It is a high-level interpreted programming language in the spirit of Python, Lua, or Javascript.
 Lox is dynamically typed, has garbage collection and supports functional programming idioms with closures and first-class functions.
-It also includes a simple class-based object system, featuring single inheritance, constructors and super calls.
+It also includes a simple class-based object system.
 Lox is controlled by a read-eval-print loop (*REPL*).
 Here is an [overview of the Lox language](https://craftinginterpreters.com/the-lox-language.html).